ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 ##### InfiniBand Support

-Supports Infiniband, which is based on Remote Direct Memory Access (RDMA) communication for high-speed data communication.
+Altibase 7.3 supports Infiniband, which is based on Remote Direct Memory Access (RDMA) communication for high-speed data communication.

 ##### New Features on JDBC Driver